sgarciac/fuego/README.md

 ```

+At the moment, only numeric, string and boolean values are supported in filters.

 Let's say we want to find the least recent nobel from the USA, we can write the following query:

 ```sh